products

 The ArtPakk…the perfect solution for protecting your art

-The ArtPakk is an art bag that has been developed by a Framer, Gallery owner and an Artist.
-With first-hand knowledge in the industry and awareness of standards needed to project artworks and frames.
 These bags are easy to use, re-usable, have a re-sealable flap, an acid free soft lining, which is especially good for resin works or oils as the bubble won’t imprints onto the surface of the painting.

 How much packaging is the Art & Framing industry failing to recycle?